barissimsek/gopython/README.md

 My personal experiences while studying machine learning and python.

-python-url-validation-regex.py - http URL validator with regular expressions
+python-url-validation-regex.py - http URL validator with regular expressions.

-mixer.py - random file mixer
+mixer.py - Random file mixer.
+Randomize your dataset before splitting it into test and training sets.

+bs-kdistance - Finds distance between two strings by considering letter mimics (a -> @) and if the letter exist in k-neighborhood.
+That function is usefull for antispam, antivirus and anti-phishing softwares.